Table of Contents

 - Bentota– Most popular resting point for beach holiday lovers in Sri Lanka.
 This busy beach resort is to be found about 60 km south of Colombo on the Colombo-Galle main highway.
 1-hour drive from Colombo on the expressway.

 - Adam´s Peak– is the 3rd highest mountain in Sri Lanka and one of the most popular pilgrimage sites on the island.
 This is a seasonal tourist attraction and Buddhist pilgrims and tourist starts to explore the Adams peak from November to April, parallel to the north-east monsoon.
-This is the longest hike in the island that lasts 5 to 6 hours.
-3 hours drive from Colombo via Ratnapura or Hatton.
+This popular trekking site offers the longest trek in Sri Lanka that lasts 5 to 6 hours.
+3 hours drive on the travel route from Colombo via Ratnapura or Hatton.

 - Anuradhapura – This is the most ancient capital of Sri Lanka dating back to 3rd century BC.
 The ruins of Anuradhapura spread over a 40 sq km.
 Anuradhapura can be very useful if you are interested in history and culture.
 Here you encounter hundreds of temples, Stupas, lakes, Buddha statues, paintings, sculptures and many more, all are originated between the 3rd century BC to 10th century AD, 4 hours drive from Colombo via Dambulla.

-- Kalpitiya – a newly emerging tourist beach holiday destination.
+- Kalpitiya – a newly emerging tourist beach holiday destination, however, it is still one of Sri Lanka’s off the beaten track tourist spot.
 It opened its door to the visitors after ending the civil war in 2009.
 This is another beach resort that is highly underexplored compared to other beaches resorts such as Negombo and Bentota.
 If you have an enthusiast of kitesurfing then Kalpitiya is the best beach for you, here you get a huge freshwater lagoon, which is perfect for kitesurfing.
 3 hours drive from Colombo.

 - Jaffna – is the northernmost cities on the island and had gone through a very rough period until 2009 from 1983, due to the civil war.
 Today it breathes more freely than earlier and free of the grip of the terrorist.
 6 hours drive from Colombo via Anuradhapura on A9 Road.